kubernetes-sigs/apiserver-builder-alpha/docs/adding_subresources.md

 # Adding a subresource to a resource

-## Easy way: Creeate the subresource with apiserver-boot
+## Easy way: Create the subresource with apiserver-boot

 **Note:** Added in release v0.1-alpha.11